Environment

 March 7, 2007

 Watershed conservation creates benefits within and beyond the management area of interest.
-Direct benefits are those realized in the watershed itself, such as improved water quality and quantity, and biodiversity protection.
+Direct benefits are those realized in the watershed itself, such as improved water quality and quantity.
 Additionally, the health of a watershed has profound implications on near-shore resources below its reaches, including beaches and coral reefs.
-This chapter reviews the […]
+This chapter reviews the major benefits of […]

 Read More